 Note: The National Association for Continence cautions that doing Kegel exercises too often while urinating often leads to infections.
 The Continence Foundation suggests doing this exercise while urinating once a week to check his progress.

 The short contraction

-After the “squeeze and lift” exercise (unless your loved one’s doctor tells him to do this exercise first), your man should do up to 10 strong contractions, but very quickly.
-So he squeezes and lifts, lets go right away, then repeats.
+After the “squeeze and lift” exercise (unless the doctor tells your loved to do the short contraction first), your man can do up to 10 strong contractions, but very quickly.
+He should:

 Establish a routine

-It may take up to 6 weeks before a man notices any change—and several months to get desired results.
+Tip: It may take up to 6 weeks to notice any change and several months to get desired results.
+Try to be patient.

 Back to coping with incontinence